crickvision/crickvisionx/Readme.md

 > Initialising the `Project`

-If you got any king of library errors, execute this code
+If you got any kind of library errors, execute this code
 ```python
 pip install -r requirements.txt
 ```